mdn/content/files/en-us/learn/performance/html/index.md

 ### Handling JavaScript loading

-Parsing and executing JavaScript blocks the parsing of subsequent DOM content, and therefore increases the time to that content being rendered and usable by the users of the page.
+Parsing and executing JavaScript blocks the parsing of subsequent DOM content.
+This increases the time until that content is rendered and usable by the users of the page.
 A small script won't make much difference, but consider that modern web applications tend to be very JavaScript-heavy.

 Another side effect of the default JavaScript parsing behavior is that, if the script being rendered relies on DOM content that appears later on in the page, you'll get errors.